FenixS83/personal_portfolio/README.md

     The logo and slogan were both created at www.brandcrowd.com

+### Acknowledgments
-Thanks to Chris Coyier at www.css-tricks.com for inspritation for welcome screen and nav buttons
+I would also like to thank Chris Coyier at www.css-tricks.com for inspritation for the welcome screen and nav buttons.